Skip to content

 Connectors (MCP)

-Last verified: 13 February 2026 | Applies to: All plans (directory on Free; custom connectors on paid plans)
+Last verified: 14 April 2026 | Applies to: All plans (directory on Free; custom connectors on paid plans)

 1. Browse the directory at claude.com/connectors or Settings → Connectors

-2. Select an integration and authenticate via OAuth (no passwords shared with Claude)
+2. Select an integration and authenticate via OAuth

-3. Claude can now read from and write to that tool — with your approval for sensitive actions
+3. Claude can now read from and write to that tool: with your approval for sensitive actions

 Custom connectors (paid plans): If a tool you use isn’t in the directory, you can add your own MCP server URL.
 This requires the tool to have an MCP-compatible server, which is increasingly common for modern SaaS products.